Mexico–United States border crisis: Biden administration (2021–2025)

 On March 24, 2021, Biden asked Vice President Kamala Harris to work with Mexico and Northern Triangle nations to curb the current flow of migrants to the border and develop a long-term solution.
 In June 2021, Harris visited Guatemala and Mexico in an attempt to address the root causes of migration from Central America to the United States.
 During her visit, in a joint press conference with Guatemalan President Alejandro Giammattei, Harris issued an appeal to potential migrants, stating "I want to be clear to folks in the region who are thinking about making that dangerous trek to the United States-Mexico border: Do not come.
 Do not come."

 The USBP detained more than 1.7 million migrants crossing the Mexico–US border illegally in the 2021 fiscal year, the largest annual total on record.
 According to Customs and Border Protection (CBP) data, in fiscal year 2022, undocumented immigrant crossings reached 2.76 million.
 One month before the end of fiscal year 2023, crossings for that year reached 2.8 million.
 CBP reported a monthly record of approximately 250,000 migrant encounters in December 2023.
 7.2 million migrants were encountered between January 2021 and January 2024, more than the individual populations of 36 states.

 2.3 million migrants were released into the country at the border between 2021 and 2023, compared to 6 million who were taken into custody by the CBP.
 Over 1.5 million migrants were additionally recorded as "gotaways", detected illegally crossing the border while evading the CBP, up from about 521 thousand between 2017 and 2020.
 The DHS has said the true number of illegal entries is not known because an unknown number evade detection.
-In fiscal year 2023, CBP figures showed that 169 people on the United States’ terrorist watch list were arrested at the border, compared to 98 in 2022 and 15 in 2021.
+In fiscal year 2023, CBP figures showed that 169 people on the United States' terrorist watch list were arrested at the border, compared to 98 in 2022 and 15 in 2021.
 According to a November 30, 2021 Gallup poll, only 31 percent of Americans approved of the president's handling of immigration.

 Progressives have pressed the Biden administration to impede the expulsions and provide asylum to migrants who have legitimate claims of persecution in their homelands.
-It stated in April that the order would be lifted on May 8, 2022, with new plans in place to deal with the influx.
+It was stated in April that the order would be lifted on May 8, 2022, with new plans in place to deal with the influx.

 Title 42 expulsions: 42 U.S. Code § 265 governs suspension of entries to prevent spread of communicable diseases.
 Shown: expulsions from the southwest U.S. border at the time of the COVID-19 pandemic.